 "I STILL don't like working out and it took me a while to figure out why I'm still here doing this fitness thing.
 Besides liking you all [the community and trainers] so much, I have gotten a little better every day since I started, just like you said.
 I see and feel the changes and coming to AMP is one of the best parts of my week.
 I still don't like fitness but I do enjoy the process now... the results are amazing, too, but that's not why I keep coming back." - Edouard

 Want to see what Edouard is talking about?

 Now imagine you have two places to be and limited time in your day... and THEN you hit traffic.
 What do you do?

 The obvious choices would be to:

-- Cancel one of those things (choose the more important one)
+- Cancel one of those things.
+Choose the more important one and nail it.

 Your Challenge: Take Action

-Once you nail your basic needs, get out there and commit to getting better at one thing this week.
-When you succeed at that, attack something new the following week.
-Then just keep getting better at stuff from there!
+Once you've found a place to enjoy the journey and are in a better headspace, get out there and commit to getting better at one thing.
+When you succeed at that, and you will, just keep getting 1% better from there!

 Want to join a community that makes fitness fun and provides expert coaching?
 Sign up for your FREE Strategy Session!

 Steve is co-founder and head coach of AMP Fitness, downtown Boston's most inclusive personal training studio.
 His background is in posture, performance, injury prevention and strength development and packaging fitness in a way that is accessible to everyone.
 He's a brand new father, an avid reader and enjoys nerding out to science fiction.